The Competitive Blind Spot: What Your Competitors Changed Last Month That You Missed

 Competitor intelligence doesn’t require surveillance.
 It requires a structured monthly check on four dimensions:

 Pricing and packaging.
 What do they charge?
 How are their tiers structured?
 Have they added or removed offerings?
-This is visible on most business websites and can be tracked quarterly with a simple spreadsheet.
+This is visible on most practice websites and can be tracked quarterly with a simple spreadsheet.

 Messaging and positioning.
 What language do they use on their homepage?
 What problems do they claim to solve?
 Who do they say they serve?
 When messaging changes, it often reflects a strategic shift — a new market segment, a new differentiator, or a response to market feedback you might be receiving too.